inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L50
 S:Dear Patrick,
  :
- :    I realize that this letter I am sending may subject you to some trouble.
+ :I realize that this letter I am sending may subject you to some trouble.
  :I am writing tonight without waiting to go through various reports on our :present program.
 If I had thought that you would be willing to give me an :extra day, perhaps I would have come myself.
  :
- :    As soon as this letter has reached you, and you have finished reading the :several items about which I have written, I hope you can give extra working :time to my request for special records.
+ :As soon as this letter has reached you, and you have finished reading the :several items about which I have written, I hope you can give extra working :time to my request for special records.
 These items will suggest a new plan as :I picture it.
 I shall add them to this note.
  :
- :    It is my purpose to prepare a fast station-to-station service that should :be in running order soon.
+ :It is my purpose to prepare a fast station-to-station service that should :be in running order soon.
 I suppose it could be started next month.
 Let me :ask, also, whether we could receipt each payment, as we receive it, on a :regular form similar to those in the package shipped you Tuesday.
 I am pleased